-FCSIC is authorized to provide assistance to System institutions to prevent default, restore normal operations, or facilitate a merger or consolidation.
+FCSIC is authorized to provide assistance to System institutions to prevent default, restore normal operations, and facilitate mergers or consolidations.
 At present, no assistance agreements are outstanding.
 If a System institution were to need financial assistance, we would first have to ensure that the proposed assistance is the least costly means for resolving the institution's problems.
 By law, we may not provide financial assistance if the cost of liquidation is lower.